North End Neighbourhood Plan

 A neighbourhood planning process will also provide the opportunity to identify the public spaces, infrastructure networks, and amenities needed to support the evolution of this area.
 Without a proactive neighbourhood plan in place, planning and development would be inconsistent.

-The Tolko lumber mill has closed permanently, and the adjacent BC Tree Fruits site has been listed for sale.
+The Tolko lumber mill has closed permanently, and the adjacent BC Tree Fruits site is also being redeveloped.
 The exploration of the development potential of these sites is being explored, which presents a window of opportunity to help set the course for the long-term evolution of this complex, vital and exciting part of our community.
 A thorough, coordinated neighborhood plan process will provide clear guidance to an area that is facing considerable pressure for change.

 The ownership group of the former Tolko Mill Site intends to redevelop their property in the near future.
-Following the City's lead, the Mill Site development team will also be engaging with the public for input on the future of this key waterfront location once an Area Redevelopment Plan (ARP) process gets underway.
+Following the City's lead, the Mill Site development team will also be engaging with the public for input on the future of this key waterfront location as part of the Area Redevelopment Plan (ARP) process for the property.

 Public consultation for the Mill Site and North End Neighbourhood Plans will be distinct but complementary processes.